pagrumiaux/Drum-Mastery/README.md

 We hope this project will be a success, for the music itself!

-The former team (Pierre-Amaury Grumiaux, Yazid Smahi, Vincent Berrier, Hugo Vincent, Yann Peter, Antoine Desjonquères, and the original idea of the project, M. Xavier Margueron).
+The former team (Pierre-Amaury Grumiaux, Yazid Smahi, Vincent Berrier, Hugo Vincent, Yann Peter, Antoine Desjonquères, and the original idea of the project, Xavier Margueron).